soccrlab/soccrlab.github.io/README.md

-# Cognition and Mental Health Lab website
+# Social Computation and Cognitive Representation (SoCCR Lab) Website

-Welcome to the Cognition and Mental Health Lab website!
+Welcome to the SoCCR lab website!

 Here is the code that builds pages that correspond to the team members, our publications, our news, and our vacancies.